You must be officially enrolled in the course to attend a class session.

 Students may attend a class but not receive credit.
 To do this, students must register as an “auditor.”
 Auditors pay regular tuition and fees.
 An auditor does not take examinations or receive credit for the course.
 The student’s transcript will show an “N” for an audited course.
 Please contact the Welcome Center to enroll in an audit class.

-The grade of “I”, designating incomplete, must be initiated by the student.
-It requires the agreement of the instructor that you have completed a sufficient amount of course work but cannot complete course requirements during the quarter due to circumstances beyond your control.
+The grade of incomplete “I” must be initiated by the student.
+It requires the agreement of the instructor that you have completed the majority of the course with a passing grade at the time of the request but are unable to complete coursework due to extenuating circumstances.

-The instructor must fill out an electronic contract form that contains specific requirements to be completed, the time allowed for completion, and the grade to be assigned if the contract is not completed.
+The instructor must fill out an electronic contract form that contains specific requirements to be completed, the grade to be assigned if the contract is not completed, and the time allowed for completion.
+Allotted time will be determined based on the circumstance and reasonable amount of time it will take to complete the assigned coursework.
 One copy of the contract is retained by the instructor, one is given to the student, and one is filed with the Welcome Center.
-An incomplete grade remains permanently on your transcript if the course work is not made up within a maximum of one year.
+Coursework must be completed within the time period specified by the instructor; otherwise, the “I” will be converted to an “F” or the agreed upon grade at the end of 12 months (1 year).

 An individual receiving veteran’s benefits and/or federal financial aid who fails to make up an incomplete grade within a designated time may risk partial loss or termination of benefits.